-Our partner Michelle Hamilton, a fellow marketing specialist focused on overall marketing strategy, recently blogged about four key considerations that impact your ability as a small business to attract and retain clients.
+Our partner Michella Quilici, a fellow marketing specialist focused on overall marketing strategy, recently blogged about four key considerations that impact your ability as a small business to attract and retain clients.
 We’re sharing this here because these key points are also vital to your success online.
-If you don’t have clear understanding of your value, your niche target market, what makes them tick, and how to position your offering, there’s a high likelihood that you won’t succeed on-line or off.
+If you don’t have a clear understanding of your value, your niche target market, what makes them tick, and how to position your offering, there’s a high likelihood that you won’t succeed on-line or off.
 Thanks Michelle for sharing!

 1. Not having a clear understanding of the value you provide